 There was great excitement about initial studies done on quercetin in mice demonstrating improved athletic endurance.
 However, studies in humans have been disappointing.

 Quercetin is a phytochemical found in red, green and purple pigmented plants, including apples, red onions, tomatoes and berries.
 The substance is sold as a dietary supplement in isolated form.
-A powerful antioxidant with anti-inflammatory properties, quercetin may help to prevent cancer, especially prostate cancer.

 Early studies in mice demonstrated evidence that quercetin enhanced performance in mice.
 In one study, two groups of mice were given either quercetin or placebo and were tested before and after administration on a wheel treadmill.
 The mice that received quercetin ran 37% longer that their counterparts receiving the placebo.